wduquette/joe/mdbook/src/vm.md

 # Appendix: Virtual Machine Instruction Set

+This appendix describes the Bert byte-engine's virtual machine.

+**NOTE:** this information is for the benefit of the language maintainer.
+The VM's architecture and instruction set details are not part of the language specification, and can change without notice.

-This is the instruction set for the experimental (and not yet complete) Bert byte-engine.
-The byte-engine is a stack machine with a few
+The byte-engine is a stack machine with a few registers:
-registers:

 - `ip` is the instruction pointer within the current function.
 - `T` is the temporary register, used to stash a value momentarily during